 - 1. Students are free to come to the library before school and at break. - 2.
-A student MUST have a written pass from a teacher in order to use the library during class time. - 3.
-Any library material must be signed for in order to be taken from the library.

-- 4. Books may be checked out for 14 days and may be renewed for an additional 7 days if needed.
+A student MUST have a key card from a teacher in order to use the library during class time. - 3.
+Any library material must be signed for in order to be taken from the library. - 4.
+Books may be checked out for 14 days and may be renewed for an additional 14 days if needed.
 It is the student's responsibility to renew books before they are late.
 The maximum book limit is 2 books per student. - 5.
 A fine of .10 cents per school day per book will be charged for overdue books. - 6.
 E-books may be checked out for 7 days and may be renewed for an additional 7 days if needed. - 7.
 Students must pay for lost or damaged books and materials for which they are responsible. - 8.

-In order to use the library computers, students must sign in at the front desk upon entering the library. - The library software program, Destiny Quest, allows students to have their own personal accounts.
-To access FPHS Library's website, type destiny.ftpayk12.org in the address bar on your screen.
+The library software program, Destiny Quest, allows students to have their own personal accounts.
+To access FPHS Library's website, type destiny.fpcsk12.com in the address bar on your screen.
 At the "Welcome to Fort Payne City School District" page, select the Fort Payne High School Link to open up the card catalog.

-In order to access your personal account and to recommend and review books, check out e-books, and renew the books that you have on loan, you will be required to enter your username and password: Username: Last Name Student #
+In order to access your personal account and to recommend and review books, check out e-books, and renew the books that you have on loan, you will be required to enter your username and password: Username: First and Last name initial with student #